snakemake/snakemake/docs/tutorial/basics.rst

         shell:
             "samtools index {input}"

-.. sidebar:: Note

-  Snakemake uses the `Python format mini language <https://docs.python.org/3/library/string.html#formatexamples>`_ to format shell commands.
-  Sometimes you have to use braces (``{}``) for something else in a shell command.
-  In that case, you have to escape them by doubling, for example when relying on the bash brace expansion we mentioned above:
-  ``ls {{A,B}}.txt``.

 Having three steps already, it is a good time to take a closer look at the resulting directed acyclic graph (DAG) of jobs.
 By executing

 .. code:: console

     $ snakemake --dag sorted_reads/{A,B}.bam.bai | dot -Tsvg > dag.svg

+.. sidebar:: Note

+  If you went with: `Run tutorial for free in the cloud via Gitpod`_, you can easily view the resulting ``dag.svg`` by right-clicking on the file in the explorer panel on the left and selecting ``Open With -> Preview``.

 we create a **visualization of the DAG** using the ``dot`` command provided by Graphviz_.
 For the given target files, Snakemake specifies the DAG in the dot language and pipes it into the ``dot`` command, which renders the definition into `SVG format <https://en.wikipedia.org/wiki/Scalable_Vector_Graphics>`_.